 - Add dry ingredients to wet ingredients and whisk until combined.
 A few lumps left are okay.

 - Heat griddle to medium heat.
-Using a ladle or scoop pour batter onto griddle.
+Using a ladle or scoop pour batter onto the griddle.

-- Cook for 2-3 minutes or until edges appear to be cooked.
+- Cook for 2-3 minutes or until edges appears to be cooked.

 - Flip pancakes and cook 2-3 minutes more or until done.

 - Remove from griddle and serve with butter and syrup.